HL7/US-Core/README.md

 - March 2019
   - Launch!
 - April – May 2019
-  - -->Clear plan for incorporation into US Core OR Argonaut Stamp on US CORE?<--
+  - Clear plan for incorporation into US Core OR Argonaut Stamp on US CORE?
   - Prioritize sprints
   - Discuss May connectathon?
   - Sprints on priority areas